-- The disconnect device must have at least 3 mm distance between the contacts - Minimum size conductor used for connecting mains is 1.5 mm square - The circuit breakers must have a maximum rating of 16 A
+- The disconnect device must have at least 3mm distance between the contacts - Minimum size conductor used for connecting mains is 1.5mm square - The circuit breakers must have a maximum rating of 16A

 The mains cable is secured to the metal V shaped bend in the base plate via a tie wrap such that the metal bend is between the cable and the tie wrap.
-Ensure that the tie wrap is applied to the supplementary insulation of the mains cable i.e. the outer PVC cable sleeve.
+Ensure that the tie wrap is applied to the supplementary insulation of the mains cable, that is, the outer PVC cable sleeve.
 The tie wrap must be pulled extremely tightly such that when the cable is tugged there is no movement in the cable relative to the tie wrap.